andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   sort of like scope, but not precisely the same

 # M ####################################################################################
+@### Memoization ###@
+*   technique to increase a function's performance by caching its previously computed results
+*   Each time a memoized function is called, its parameters are used to index the cache.
+If the data is present, then it can be returned, without executing the entire function.
+    *   However, if the data is not cached, then the function is executed, and the result is added to the cache.
+*   Basically exists to prevent re-computation

 @### Mutex ###@
 *	program object that allows multiple program threads to share the same resource, such as file access, but not simultaneously.
 When a program is started, a mutex is created with a unique name